gavinlyonsrepo/gitAutoRun/README.md

 ## Overview

 * Name: gitAutoRun
-* Description: Bash Script, Automated Git tasks.
+* Description: Bash Script to help with automation of commonly used  git operations.
-* Version: 0.1.0
+* Version: 0.1.0 Beta
 * License : MIT

 ## Table of contents